Music of Singapore

 Singapore has a diverse music culture that ranges from rock and pop to folk and classical.
-Its various communities have their own distinct musical traditions: the Chinese form the largest ethnic group in Singapore, with Malays, Indians as well as a smaller number of other peoples of different ethnicities including Eurasians.
+Its various communities have their own distinct musical traditions: the Chinese form the largest ethnic group in Singapore, with Malays, Indians as well as a lesser number of other peoples of different ethnicities including Eurasians.
 The different people with their traditional forms of music, the various modern musical styles, and the fusion of different forms account for the musical diversity in the country.

 It has an urban musical scene, and is a center for pop, rock, punk and other genres in the region.
-The country has produced in the 1960s bands like The Crescendos and The Quests, right up to the new millennium with pop singers such as Stefanie Sun and JJ Lin.
+The country has produced in the 1960s bands like The Crescendos, Naomi & The Boys and The Quests, right up to the new millennium with pop singers such as Stefanie Sun and JJ Lin.
 Folk music of Singapore includes the ethnic music traditions of the Chinese, Malay and Tamil communities.
 Singapore also has a lively Western classical music scene.

 Popular music

 Singapore has been a regional centre of music industry for a long time.
-Recordings of Chinese and Malay popular music were done at the EMI studio in Singapore in the colonial period, but until the 1960s, recordings were sent to be pressed in India and the records then sent back for sale.
+Recordings of Chinese and Malay popular music were done at the PhilipsRecordingsStudio, EMI studio in Singapore in the colonial period, but until the 1960s, recordings were sent to be pressed in India and the records then sent back for sale.
 It was a centre of Malay popular culture where Malay stars such as P. Ramlee were based, but after Singapore independence in 1965, the Malay music industry began to shift to Kuala Lumpur.